SAS Travel Peru - Inca Trail to Machupicchu Licensed Specialist Operator

 What is Included:

-• Collection from your hotel in Cusco or Sacred Valley.
+• Collection from your hotel in Cusco from (05:00 am) or from Sacred Valley.

 • Private bus to km 82 –Piskacucho village (trek starting point)

-• Breakfast in Ollantaytambo in our farm house, with bathrooms.
+• Breakfast in Urubamba in our farm house, bathrooms available.

-• 2 expert SAS gourmet mountain cook and assistants.
+• 2 expert SAS gourmet mountain cooks, assistants.

-• Happy hour with macho-tea and hot drinks every afternoon.
+• Happy hour with macho-tea and hot drinks every afternoon on camp.

 • A gentle start to the day with a wake up coca tea in your tent.

-• 2 person per tent (clean spacious dome igloo style tent)
+• 2 person per tent clean, new, spacious (4 person dome igloo tents).

 • Thick, comfortable sleeping mattress, (Pillows by request)